Frequently Asked Questions

 Graduate students are eligible for Yellow permits, which gives you access to any yellow lot, or a garage permit.
 If you are added to a wait-list, it typically takes 1 year of being on the waitlist before you are granted a garage permit.

 If you have any yellow pass you can also park in Park and Ride, if you work on both campuses and purchase a main campus pass, KU parking has agreed to add west campus parking to your permit.

 It is expected that you will defend your dissertation during your 5th year of study at KU.
 If you do not feel you are ready after discussing with your research advisor you will need to submit a petition to extend departmental support.
 Please reach out to the graduate program coordinator for more information on the petition process.

 You should speak with your research advisor about any division requirements that may be necessary before you can defend.
-Once you know your committee members and a general timeline of when you would like to defend, please provide this information to Avery Meadows, the graduate program coordinator.
-She will follow up to ensure that your committee adheres to graduate policy and the schedule the date and time of the exam.
-Once the date and time have been confirmed she will reserve a room for the defense.
-You should plan on having your dissertation to the committee AT LEAST 3 weeks in advance of the exam date (4 weeks for analytical students) because it is required that at least 3 of your committee members must email the graduate program coordinator confirming that the dissertation is in "final defensible form" no later that 2 weeks before the exam date.
+Once you know your committee members and a general timeline of when you would like to defend, please provide this information to Avery Meadows, the Graduate Program Coordinator.
+He will follow up to ensure that your committee adheres to graduate policy and the schedule the date and time of the exam.
+Once the date and time have been confirmed he will reserve a room for the defense.
+You should plan on having your dissertation to the committee AT LEAST 3 weeks in advance of the exam date (4 weeks for analytical students) because it is required that at least 3 of your committee members must email the Graduate Program Coordinator confirming that the dissertation is in "final defensible form" no later that 2 weeks before the exam date.
 This would give your committee one week to read through the dissertation, although some committee members may prefer more time.

 It is best that you apply for graduation in Enroll & Pay once the exam has been scheduled.
 If you do not pass you can always rescind the application, but it is much harder to apply for graduation after the deadline.